PowerCodersOrg/powercoders.org/site/content/_index.md

     # Our mission

-    At Powercoders, we offer an intensive coding program to refugees with the end goal of having all our participants secure a permanent and full time job in the IT sector.
+    At Powercoders, we offer an intensive coding program to female and male refugees with the end goal of having all our participants secure a permanent and full time job in the IT sector.
 In order to best achieve this goal, our program offers our students three months of courses and then the opportunity to do an internship.

     Our talented team of experts and volunteers has worked to build a program